 EDA’s portfolio of economic development infrastructure, business development finance, regional innovation strategies and public-private partnerships are tailored to support the unique needs of each region.
 EDA-funded projects are awarded on a competitive basis and typically require a 50 percent local match and significant private sector investment, helping to ensure projects have local support and are part of a broader regional strategy.

-President Trump’s FY 2018 budget proposal would eliminate funding for EDA as part of the administration’s goal to reduce the federal debt and align federal spending with what the administration sees as the proper role of the federal government.
+President Trump’s FY 2018 budget proposed to eliminate funding for EDA as part of the administration’s goal to reduce the federal debt and align federal spending with what the administration sees as the proper role of the federal government.

 - EDA focuses solely on private sector job creation and economic growth.
 EDA investments target high quality jobs, especially in advanced manufacturing, science and technology and emerging knowledge-based industries and sectors.